Wm. Schotten & Bro. St. Louis Mo.

 Provenance: Lou Pellegrini Collection

 William Schotten has his name embossed on the front of our specimen mustard barrel.
 Schotten was born in Duesseldorf, Germany in 1820 which at the time had a world-wide reputation for the manufacture of table mustard.
-He would make his way to America and settle in St. Louis.
+He would make his way to America and settle in St. Louis, Missouri.
 A few years later, he was followed by his brother Christian.
 They would eventually form Wm.
 Schotten & Bro.
 Mustard and Spice Mills and become one of the largest importers and wholesale dealers in teas, coffees, and spices in the Western States.

 Our container is embossed ‘WM.
 SCHOTTEN’ in an arch on the face of the barrel.
 The ‘M’ of Wm. is smaller, raised, and underlined.
 There is a centered embossed ‘& BRO.’ copy that is in the position of a barrel bunghole.
 The ‘O’ of Bro. is smaller, raised, and underlined.
 In an upward arch, on the third line, is the embossed copy ‘ST. LOUIS MO.’
 The ‘T’ of St. is smaller, raised, and underlined.
 The ‘O’ of Mo. is smaller, raised, and underlined.
 There are three open-spaced rings beneath the copy and three open-spaced rings above the copy.
 A large square ring encircles the crude mouth of the almost 5-inch tall x 2″ wide jar.
 The reverse is blank and was probably where a paper label was applied.